Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 Second row of buttons

 • Load auxdata: loads an auxiliary image whose information can be used to replace pixels affected by cosmic rays in the main image.
+If auxiliary data have already been loaded, you can overwrite any of them or simply add a new one.

 • Load CR mask: loads a mask of pixels affected by cosmic rays from a FITS file.
 You can specify the extension where the mask is located.